 Causes of Mattress Sagging

 The main reason a mattress sags is usually the quality of the mattress.
-A low quality mattress will start to sag faster that a high quality mattress.
+A low quality mattress will start to sag faster than a high quality mattress.
 Additionally, if a heavy sleeper gets a soft mattress, it'll soon start to sag.
-Here are some other common reasons why your mattress is sagging.
+Some pests and rodents can also chew their way through your mattress, causing it to sag.
+Read more on what causes holes in mattress to learn how you can protect your sleep surface.

 Each mattress is made up several layers, mostly with the bottom layer made of support material.
 A mattress with poor support is likely to be plagued with sagging on the surface.
 The signs may not be apparent instantly, but as support from the bed or the box spring gradually deteriorates, the mattress will start to lose its support.

-Large mattresses like the king and the queen size should have adequate support.
-Due to their large sizes, they're likely to sink if some sagging areas are too weak.
+Large expensive mattresses like the king and the queen size should have adequate support.
+Due to their large sizes, they're likely to sink if some sagging areas are too weak and end up causing back pain.
 Advisably, consider investing in a high-quality box spring and get the best mattress if you want an extended period of sleep comfort.

 Wear Or Tear